vansh-seth/Operating-System/Practicals/Practical-9/Readme.md

 The Dining Philosophers Problem exemplifies challenges in concurrent systems, particularly in ensuring efficient resource allocation and preventing deadlock.
 By employing semaphore-based solutions and strategic chopstick handling, the problem can be effectively addressed, enabling philosophers to dine without getting stuck in deadlock states.

----

-Feel free to customize this README.md file for your project or educational purposes!